 You can only remove custom contacts from your directory.
 To delete/remove your custom contacts, tap the trash can icon and the option to select all unwanted custom contacts presents itself.
 You can not delete OnSIP organization contacts that are automatically uploaded to your list.

 To remove contacts from your Favorites list follow the same procedure in the Favorites tab.
 Tap the trash can icon, select the contacts you wish to remove from your Favorites list, then tap the trash can icon again, and confirm.

 - Presence / Icons next to Contacts in Favorites

-A video icon tells you that person is logged into the OnSIP app and can receive video calls, while a handset icon tells you they are not using a video-enabled device.
-If either icon is orange, that person is currently busy on another call.
+A green (checkmark) icon tells you that the person is logged into the OnSIP app and is available to receive calls.
+A red icon (with a phone handset) tells you that the person is currently busy on another call.
 An orange icon (with clock hands on it) tells you that the person is currently away and cannot receive calls.
 There will not be an icon next to a customized contact (someone you added that is not within your OnSIP account).

 Recent Calls displays all calls made and received (if you are the 'bill to' User)dating back to January 2015).
-Each call is listed with the date and time of the call, the duration of the call, and the To and From caller information (TO = up arrow, FROM = down arrow).
+Calls are arranged by day, with each call listing the caller ID of the call, the time of the call, and the To and From caller information (TO = up arrow, FROM = down arrow).
 To redial, select a call from the list and click on the option for Voice Call (or Video Call).

 - Available/Away: This toggle, as well as the icon next to your photo, indicates your Global Availability setting.
 This setting affects all devices you are registered to and syncs between desktop, web and mobile.
 Setting yourself to "Away" will prevent any of your devices from ringing, sends all incoming calls directly to your failover, and prevents your user from appearing in any sayso topics until you become "Available" again.